RobbenLab/robben-lab-website/index.md

 # I-LAMB (Illinois Laboratory for Animal Machine-learning and Bioinformatics)

 The goal of the Robben lab is to develop the next generation of multi-omic sequencing technologies to investigate immune cell dysfunction in cancer and autoimmune disease.
 The future of high-throughput sequencing combines transcriptomics, proteomics, genomics and imaging into techniques like single cell RNA-seq and spatial transcriptomics.
 For the analysis of this data we need new computational methods utilizing machine learning algorithms that can identify patterns of cell interactions and differentiation.
+---

-Currently looking for highly self-motivated graduate and undergraduate students who want interdisciplinary research experience!
-See the "Join Us" tab for more details.
+**Currently looking for highly self-motivated graduate and undergraduate students who want interdisciplinary research experience!
+See the "Join Us" tab for more details.**

 {% include section.html %}